-Below are a few videos from NCMG owners Jeff Ward and Larry Goldie.
-These videos are an example of some of the techniques you will learn on your Crevasse Rescue and Glacier Travel Course and are a good reference to use in preparation for your course.
-You will be learning a lot of information on this course the and more prepared you are the more information you will retain.
+Below are several videos by NCMG owners Jeff Ward and Larry Goldie.
+These videos highlight some of the techniques you will learn on your Crevasse Rescue and Glacier Travel Course and are a good reference to use in preparation for your course.
+You will be learning a lot of information on this course and the more prepared you are the more information you will retain.

 Day One: Depending on the conditions and time of year, there are several areas we may choose for this program.
 On the first day, we will hike into a base camp, set up camp and spend the afternoon on several topics.